Leftover Turkey Tortilla Soup

 How Should You Store Leftover Turkey?

-Before the 2 hour mark, the turkey leftovers should be cut into slices or chunks, placed into airtight containers or Ziploc bags with the air removed, and placed in the refrigerator or freezer.
+Before the 2-hour mark after coming out of the oven, the turkey leftovers should be cut into slices or chunks, placed into airtight containers or Ziploc bags with the air removed, and placed in the refrigerator or freezer.
 Removing air will help prevent any frost or freezer burn.

 If saving for soup, shred, or chop the turkey.
 If saving for sandwiches, go ahead and slice it or save a nice piece of the turkey breast that can be sliced when defrosted.